thundergolfer/thundergolfer.github.io/collections/_posts/2025-01-18-beyond-latency-numbers-everyone-should-know.md

 - A **blink** is an intuitive, human-oriented sense of a fast action.
 “Blink and you’ll miss it.”
 A number of human-computer interface elements aim for latencies in this range: frame refresh (~33ms), [“perceptual processing”](https://dl.acm.org/doi/pdf/10.1145/108844.108874) (100ms), reaction time (150-250ms).
 - This is a personal guessimate I’m throwing out there because I’d love to get more serious information on the **idle attention spans** of engineers.
 For me, if I’m waiting on some process (e.g. compiling) and it doesn’t give me interesting output or indicate it will finish presently, I switch away to Slack or something.
 Although it’s fuzzy, I think this ~20 second boundary is the difference between `uv` and `pip`.
 The former is always under it, and is loved, and the latter is rarely under it.
 - The length in seconds of **one day** is another human-oriented duration which is often handy to relate to software performance.
-When doing napkin math you can approximate it as 100,000 seconds and get quick, rough estimates of job processing time.
+When doing napkin math you can approximate it as 100,000 seconds and get quick, rough estimates of job processing time at human-scale.

 ### Cost